 Cleaning Tool Hooks

-I actually purchased these self-adhesive wall-mounted broom holders from Amazon when I simply needed one to hang up my daughter’s painting easel when not in use.
+I actually purchased these self-adhesive wall-mounted broom holders (here is another alternative as these are no longer available) from Amazon when I simply needed one to hang up my daughter’s painting easel when not in use.
 I was shocked at how well it stuck to the brick wall in our place!
 (I’ll share a tour of my place in another post.)
 Meanwhile, the loop on my mop broke when I hung it on a door hook, and, since these holders came in a pack of six, I had a perfect purpose for the rest of them in my ultimate cleaning closet.
 These things are not budging either.
 We have removed and replaced the cleaning tools in and out of them multiple times and they show no signs of un-sticking from the closet wall.
 Also, they hold the tools tight, so I don’t have to worry about the tools falling or slipping out.

 Caddy

-In my caddy, I contain my vacuum attachments, the funnels that came with my spray bottles, my detailing brush set, sponges, steel wool, extra microfiber mop head, and furniture markers.
+In my caddy, I contain my vacuum attachments, funnels, my detailing brush set, sponges, steel wool, extra microfiber mop head, and furniture markers.
 I didn’t list the furniture markers as a cleaning tool as they aren’t technically a cleaning tool but I think it’s convenient to keep these next to you when you are dusting so you can fill in nicks and scratches on your furniture.
 You can find them at dollar stores or just raid your kids’ markers for tones that match your furniture (and a sharpie will work great for black furniture).

 I like to find you good deals and ways to earn cash back, so be sure to take advantage of TopCashBack by clicking here.
 That way, not only will you gather your needs for your affordable ultimate cleaning closet, but you will also earn cash back at the same time!
 All you have to due is search each retailer on the TopCashBack site, and then TopCashBack will redirect you to the retailer’s site where they will track your points once you check out.
 They earn a commission when you use their site and they share that commission with you!